joedinsmoor/KaiOS.Scraper/README.md

 - Full directory parsing of all SQLite dbs

+**OS Support**
+- Windows
+- MacOS (Apple Silicon and Intel)
+  - Apple Silicon struggles with PIL, will be fixed soon
+- Linux

 **Installation**
 - run `python3 pip install -r requirements.txt`
 - all dependencies are now installed, run with `python3 sqlite_scraper.py`